Client Configuration Keywords

 Sets a time interval, in seconds, for sending NOOP messages to the server through the Secure Shell channel.
 The client sends a message to the server when no data has been received from the server during the specified interval.
 Setting this to a non-zero value can be used to inform the Secure Shell server and the TCP stack that the client is still alive, inform all networking hardware (such as routers and NATs) that the Secure Shell connection is still active, and detect network problems and application problems.
 Use this setting in conjunction with ServerAliveCountMax to terminate a connection to a server that has become unresponsive.
 The default is 0; which configures the client to send no messages.

 Specifies an environment variable to set on the server before executing a shell or a command.
-The value should be of form: VAR=val, where val can be empty.
-The argument is case-sensitive.
+The value should be in the form: VAR=val, where val can be empty.
+The argument must be uppercase.

-Note: Values set with this keyword are cumulative; you can set multiple variables by configuring this keyword multiple times in one or more configuration files.
+Note: Values set with this keyword are cumulative; you can set multiple values by configuring this keyword multiple times in one or more configuration files.

 This keyword determines how the client behaves when a host presents an unknown key for authentication.
 The possible values are:

-`yes' - Connections succeed only when host keys have been manually copied to the user's host key directory ($HOME/.ssh2/hostkeys), or the system-wide host key directory/etc/ssh2/hostkeys The client does not add host keys to the user's computer.
+`yes' - Connections succeed only when host keys have been manually copied to the user's host key directory (~/.ssh2/hostkeys), or the system-wide host key directory (/etc/ssh2/hostkeys).
+The client does not add host keys to the user's computer.
 This is the most secure option.

 Specifies whether the X server treats forwarded X11 client applications as trusted.
 The allowed values are `yes' and `no'.
 The default is `no'.
 Set this to `yes' to give remote X11 clients full access to the X11 display.
 When this is set to `no', X11 applications are treated as untrusted.
 This avoids the risk created when a connection to a compromised host allows applications on that host to "sniff" input operations using the forwarded X11 connection.